ouvtk/ctepa.au/_posts/2024-09-10-skoda-canton-audio.md

 ---
 layout: post
-title: "[In Progress] Skoda Kodiaq Canton replacement"
+title: "Unhappy story (so far) of Skoda Kodiaq Canton replacement"
 ---

 TL;DR: I don’t have a suitable solution.
 This is not a guide; it is a stream of thoughts to document how I got here.

-If you are looking for a feasible Canton replacement, you probably need to find a solution to get the signal out of the factory amplifier to your digital signal processor (DSP) and then to your amplifier.
+If you are looking for a feasible Canton replacement, you probably need to find a solution to get the signal out of the factory amplifier to a digital signal processor (DSP) and then to an amplifier.
-I've also heard anecdotes about re-coding the car audio head unit to behave as a non-Canton one, which makes it easier to deal with (I guess fewer channels to manipulate on the DSP).
+I've also heard anecdotes about re-coding the car audio head unit to behave as a non-Canton one, which may be an option if you are in Europe.

 I haven't accepted this fate yet, as it leads towards a complex system with likely compromised quality (and also an overall expensive system as a bonus).